Car Accident Lawyer Located in Columbia South Carolina

 The damages that are awarded in a car accident case can be reduced in proportion to a victim’s negligence.
-This means that a person awarded $100,000 in a car accident case who is found to have been 35 percent at fault will have their damaged reduced by $35,000 and ultimately receive $65,000.
+This means that a person awarded $100,000 in a car accident case who is found to have been 35 percent at fault will have their damage reduced by $35,000 and ultimately receive $65,000.

-Stewart Law Offices can immediately launch an independent investigation into the true cause of the crash.
+The Columbia car accident lawyers at Stewart Law Offices can immediately launch an independent investigation into the true cause of the crash.
 We can preserve important evidence, calculate the full extent of your losses, and then work to hold the negligent parties accountable.